needle-tools/gltf-progressive/README.md

 ### Get LOW poly meshes for physics simulation
 Call `getRaycastMesh(<your_mesh_object>)`

-# How can I generate assets for progressive loading
-Use [Needle Cloud](https://cloud.needle.tools) to generate LODs for your assets (includes hosting, global CDN, password protection, versioning, CLI support...) or use one of the Needle integrations for Unity or Blender.

 # Contact ✒️
 <b>[🌵 needle — tools for creators](https://needle.tools)</b> •